igalic/blag/contents/igors/resume.md

 I attended the [Technical College Spengergasse, for IT and organization](http://www.spengergasse.at/) for 7 years, failing every uneven year.
-In an attempt to finish what I had started, I attended the same school's evening college for a semester until it had finally sunk in: I *hate* the education system.
+In an attempt to finish what I had started, I attended the same school's evening college for a semester until it had finally sunk in: School is not for me.

 Fortunately those 7 years were not entirely wasted.
 I learned a lot of what I consider 'basics'.
 The method of learning I evolved has followed me throughout